moveit/moveit2_tutorials/doc/how_to_guides/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

     service_request->request.items.push_back(item1);
     service_request->request.items.push_back(item2);

-Service call and response.
-The method ``future.wait_for(timeout_duration)`` waits for the result to become available.
-The method blocks until specified ``timeout_duration`` has elapsed or the result becomes available, whichever comes first.
+Once the service call is completed, the method ``future.wait_for(timeout_duration)`` blocks until a specified ``timeout_duration`` has elapsed or the result becomes available, whichever comes first.
 The return value identifies the state of the result.
-This is perform every 1 seconds until the future is ready.
+This is performed every second until the future is ready.

 ::